techidaily/site-sim-unlock/source/_posts/what-does-enter-puk-code-mean-and-why-did-the-sim-get-puk-blocked-on-tecno-spark-20-device-by-drfone-android.md

 Sims are frequently blocked; therefore, if you have your PUK, keep it in a secure location separate from your phone.
 This is because it is the key to unlocking your SIM.
 The SIM will be permanently disabled, and you will have to buy a new SIM card if you input the wrong PUK ten times in a row.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: What To Do When I Blocked My Sim Card?

 Your SIM card has been disabled to protect your security if you enter three wrong PINs and your phone shows "SIM card banned" or "Enter PUK code".